Computational Image Enhancement for Frequency Modulated Continuous Wave (FMCW) THz Image: Prior Work

 In addition to a 2D deconvolution algorithm, Hou\etal~\cite{hou2014enhancing} proposed a method to enhance THz image quality by applying a Finite Impulse Response Filter in time domain.
 Ahi and Anwar~\cite{ahi2016developing} proposed a deconvolution method based on their THz image generation model for a THz far-field 2D imaging system.
 Xie\etal~\cite{xie2013adaptive} proposed to use a Markov Random Field (MRF) model for THz superresolution.

+For the THz blur kernel estimation, Ding\etal~\cite{ding2013thz} proposed to use a Range Migration Algorithm (RMA).
+Gu\etal~\cite{gu2013three} proposed to use a physical model for THz point spread function (PSF) as a Gaussian kernel based on the optical parameters of a THz-TDS system.

-To enhance the depth resolution, Walker\etal~\cite{walker2012terahertz} proposed a time domain deconvolution method to increase the time domain zero padding factor for a THz reflection imaging.
+To enhance the depth accuracy, Walker\etal~\cite{walker2012terahertz} proposed a time domain deconvolution method to increase the time domain zero padding factor for a THz reflection imaging.
 Chen\etal~\cite{chen2010frequency} proposed a hybrid Frequency-Wavelet Domain Deconvolution (FWDD) method to improve calculation of impulse response functions.
-Takayanagi\etal~\cite{takayanagi2009high} proposed a deconvolution method based on Wiener filtering in time domain.
+Takayanagi\etal~\cite{takayanagi2009high} proposed a deconvolution method based on Wiener filtering in the time domain.
+Dong\etal~\cite{dong2017terahertz} proposed a sparse deconvolution method of impulse response function on multi-layered structure.

-In the context of THz 3D imaging reconstruction method, Ding\etal~\cite{ding2013thz} proposed to use a Range Migration Algorithm (RMA).
-Gu\etal~\cite{gu2013three} proposed to use a Phase Shift Migration (PSM) algorithm to reconstruct a 3D image.
-Sun\etal~\cite{sun2014fast} proposed to extend PSM as Enhanced Phase Shift Migration (EPSM) to improve computational efficiency.
+In the context of THz 3D imaging reconstruction method Shift Migration (PSM) algorithm to reconstruct a 3D image, Sun\etal~\cite{sun2014fast} proposed to extend PSM as Enhanced Phase Shift Migration (EPSM) to improve computational efficiency.
 Liu\etal~\cite{liu2015fast} proposed a 3D Wavenumber Scaling Algorithm (3D WSA) to reconstruct the entire 3D holographic image.

-To our best knowledge, our method is the first attempt that combines high depth resolution with lateral superresolution in order to achieve a jointly improved superresolution in both, $z$- and $xy$-direction.
+To our best knowledge, the method in this paper is the first attempt that combines depth accuracy with lateral resolution enhancement in order to achieve a jointly improved spatial resolution and accuracy in both, $xy$- and $z$-direction.